velkommen TO THE NORWEGIAN CANADIAN CLUB

 Our club hosts an annual Lutefisk Dinner every November.
 While many prove their might by actually eating lutefisk, we also have Norwegian meatballs for those who prefer a different taste.
 A live performance by some of our club members is always a great treat and the songs never fail to ring out through the main hall at the Centre.

-In January, when possible, the NCC hosts a version of Juletrefest the traditional Norwegian celebration of singing Christmas songs around the tree.
+In January, the NCC hosts a version of Juletrefest the traditional Norwegian celebration of singing Christmas songs around the tree.

-The NCC participates in the main events of the Scandinavian Cultural Centre, including the The Viking Feast, the Annual Christmas Market and Café, the Children’s Christmas Party, and Folklorama.
+The NCC members participate in the main events of the Scandinavian Cultural Centre, including the Annual Christmas Market and Café, the Children’s Christmas Party, the Viking School program, and Folklorama.

 2025 BOARD MEMBERS